 In Tbilisi, we stayed at No 12 Zichi Hotel, just behind Parliament House – great location, fabulous breakfast and a very spacious room.

 After exhausting ourselves in Tbilisi, we drove through the Georgian countryside to Batumi on the Black Sea, about 20 kms from the Turkish border.
 Three days here looking out at this view was good for the soul.
 Sunny days, but a bit cool for a swim.

-Batumi is Georgia’s holiday town and the rocky beach and blue water play their parts well.
+Batumi is Georgia’s holiday town and the rocky beach and blue water lure both Georgian and Russian tourists.
 It’s also home to casinos and an interesting old town.
-Many Russians holiday here.